TechnicJelle/CMGT_GraduationReport/report.typ

 _It’s important to show a critical but fair view on these topics._
 ]

+Looking back, I am very content with the way I reseasrched, and the things I found and learned.
+I have learned a lot about modern GPU APIs, and how to use them.

+I feel like the test results are quite reliable, as I tried my best to keep the testing conditions between both as similar as possible.
+Both the input and the situation were the same, and I ran each program multiple times to ensure that the results were consistent.
+Although there is one thing that was a bit strange about the first run, which I will discuss in the next section.

+Hopefully, the results of this research and testing will be useful for Rythe in the future, when they continue the development of the LLRI2 library.
+I feel like I have provided them with a good start for the LLRI2 library, and I hope they will continue the work I have started.
+With or without me.

+#pagebreak()
 == Waiting for GPU Device Idle<wait-idle-debacle>

 For the testing, Glyn and I decided to make the GPU APIs wait until the GPU Device is idle before measuring each frametime.